BayMax0916/BayMax0916.github.io/_pages/about.md

 - *2019.09* First Prize Scholarship and Outstanding Student of Xidian University

 # 👨‍💻 Academic activities
+- *2026.03* I became a reviewer for [IEEE Transactions on Radar Systems](https://ieee-aess.org/publication/ieee-transactions-radar-systems)
 - *2026.03* I became a reviewer for [IEEE Microwave and Wireless Technology Letters](https://mtt.org/publications/mwtl/)
 - *2026.02* I became a reviewer for  [IEEE Transactions on Instrumentation and Measurement](https://ieee-ims.org/publication/ieee-tim)
 - *2026.01* I became a reviewer for  [IEEE Journal of Electromagnetics, RF and Microwaves in Medicine and Biology](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7397573)